UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-07/Networking.md

     * SSH iteself is secure, meaning communication through SSH is always encrypted, but there should be same additional configuration can be done to make it more secure.

     * Following are the most common configuration an administrator should take to secure SSH.

+    => Configure Idle Timeout Interal.
+    AVoid having an unattended SSH Session, you can sat an Idle timeout interval.